By: Scott Way

 The Bella T is a 147-foot superyacht designed by renowned naval architects Arthur de Fever and Doug Sharp and was originally built for American industrialist Roy Carver.
 Except Carver never took ownership of the vessel, and after a prodigious amount of legal drama that can only be described as excessive, she has been bobbing lifelessly in Table Bay Harbour in South Africa for the last 20 years.
 Her history is as messy as her deck.

-According to Business Insider South Africa, The ship was commissioned by Carver in 1975.
+According to Business Insider South Africa, the ship was commissioned by Carver in 1975.
 At that time, his tire retreading business was booming after it made Fortune's list of Top 1000 Companies in 1973.
 Carver enlisted Spanish boatbuilders Maritima de Axpe to build the Bella T, but his patience wore thin when the company fell behind schedule.
 It's worth nothing that one of Carver's famous statements is that he valued time more than he valued money.

-The ship was commissioned under the name LAC III in honour of Carver's mother, but angry that the Spanish company couldn’t deliver on time, Carver proceeded to have the same design commissioned by another company, Feadship de Vries in the Netherlands.
+The ship was commissioned under the name LAC III in honour of Carver's mother, but angry that the Spanish company couldn’t deliver on time, Carver proceeded to have the same boat commissioned by another company, Feadship de Vries in the Netherlands.
 The second ship was given the name LAC II.
 The LAC II was completed 18 months before LAC III, and Carver finally had his superyacht.
 It was also the first-ever privately owned superyacht with a helicopter landing pad.

 The LAC III, meanwhile, started her slow and agonizing downward spiral.